-The securities offered by this preliminary pricing supplement are unsecured senior debt securities issued by Citigroup Inc. Unlike conventional debt securities, the securities do not pay interest and do not repay a fixed amount of principal at maturity.
-Instead, the securities offer a payment at maturity that may be greater than, equal to or less than the stated principal amount, depending on the performance of shares of the Energy Select Sector SPDR® Fund (the "underlying shares") from the initial share price to the final share price.
+The securities offered by this pricing supplement are unsecured debt securities issued by Citigroup Inc. Unlike conventional debt securities, the securities do not pay interest and do not repay a fixed amount of principal at maturity.
+Instead, the securities offer a payment at maturity that may be greater than, equal to or less than the stated principal amount, depending on the performance of shares of the Energy Select Sector SPDR[®] Fund (the "underlying shares") from the initial share price to the final share price.

-The securities offer exposure to a limited range of potential appreciation of the underlying shares and a limited buffer against the potential depreciation of the underlying shares as described below.
-In exchange for those features, investors in the securities must be willing to forgo (i) any appreciation of the underlying shares in excess of the maximum return at maturity specified below and (ii) any dividends that may be paid on the underlying shares.
-In addition, investors in the securities must be willing to accept downside exposure to any depreciation of the underlying shares in excess of the 10.00% buffer.
-If the underlying shares depreciate by more than the buffer amount from the pricing date to the valuation date, you will lose 1% of the stated principal amount of your securities for every 1% by which that depreciation exceeds the buffer amount.
+The securities offer modified exposure to the performance of the underlying shares, with (i) a contingent fixed return at maturity if the price of the underlying shares remains the same or appreciates at all from the initial share price to the final share price and (ii) a contingent buffer against a limited range of potential depreciation of the underlying shares.
+In exchange for the contingent fixed return and contingent buffer features, investors in the securities must be willing to forgo any appreciation of the underlying shares in excess of the contingent fixed return and any dividends that may be paid on the underlying shares.
+In addition, investors in the securities must be willing to accept full downside exposure to the underlying shares, with no buffer, if the underlying shares depreciate by more than 20.00% from the pricing date to the valuation date, you will lose 1% of the stated principal amount of your securities for every 1% by which the final share price is less than the initial share price.
+There is no minimum payment at maturity.

 In order to obtain the modified exposure to the underlying shares that the securities provide, investors must be willing to accept (i) an investment that may have limited or no liquidity and (ii) the risk of not receiving any amount due under the securities if we default on our obligations.
-All payments on the securities are subject to the credit risk of Citigroup Inc.
+All payments on the securities are subject to the credit risk of